rghosh92/SS-CNN/README.md

 Important: Note that there are predefined networks for each of the datasets in ScaleSteerableInvariant_Network.py, any of which can be used by changing the Networks_to_train parameter in main_test.py.
+Also, note that the current implementation assumes availability of cuda.
+To change to a non-cuda based implementation, you will need to remove all mentions of .cuda() for a start.